Nerdosth/peloton_ETL/README.md

    username = "your_username"
    password = "your_password"
    ```
-4. ***IMPORTANT***: Add config.py to your gitignore file to ensure you don't upload your account information into your Github repo, especially if it's set to public.
+4. ***IMPORTANT***: I added config.py to the gitignore file to ensure you don't upload your account information into your Github repo, especially if it's set to public.
+Make sure you doublecheck the gitignore file before pushing your data.

 ## Usage